 Much of the time, traffic congestion is related to queuing lengths at signalized intersections and left turning vehicle movements.
-Synchronizing signalized intersection lights and incorporating raised median barriers/turn islands that block left turn movements can be utilized to help facilitate safer traffic flow.
+Synchronizing signalized intersection lights and incorporating raised median barriers/turn islands that block left turn movements can help facilitate safer traffic flow.
 Raised medians can also be incorporated into locations where crosswalks are used.
-Medians act as refuge islands when a pedestrian is crossing the roadway.
-It provides a buffered location to stop and ensure it is safe to continue crossing a two-or-more-lane roadway.
+A median acts as refuge island when a pedestrian is crossing the roadway.
+It provides a buffered location to stop and ensure it is safe to continue crossing a two-ormore-lane roadway.